coreruleset/documentation/content/1-getting-started/1-4-engine_integration_options.md

 ## Alternative Use Cases

 Outside of the narrower implementation of a WAF, CRS can also be found in different security-related setups.

-### Sqreen/Datadog

-Sqreen uses a subset of CRS as an innovative part of their RASP offering.
-A few pieces of information about this offering can be found in [this Sqreen blog post](https://blog.sqreen.com/sqreen-october-release/).